Tips For Getting Your Patients to Pay Outstanding Invoices

 Offer Multiple Ways to Pay

 Patients may be paying late because of limited payment options.
-If you only allow your clients to pay via ACH withdrawal, it limits how and when your clients can pay their statements.
+If you only allow your clients to pay via ACH withdrawal, it limits how and when your clients can pay their invoices.
+Offer multiple payment methods, including debit and credit card, ACH, physical checks, and even cash to make paying invoices easier.

 By offering multiple ways to pay, you’re not only providing convenience for your customers, but you’re also reducing the opportunity for your clients to delay payment based on how they’re able to pay, meaning you’re getting paid sooner.
-If you’re a physician or manage a practice, let Catalyst Billing manage your insurance billing services to make it even easier for your business to get paid.
+Let Catalyst Billing manage your insurance billing services to make it even easier for your business to get paid.

 Send Official Correspondence When Payments Become Past Due

-From creating statements personalized to your group to leading collection efforts on your behalf, Catalyst Billing is your partner for all of your billing service needs.
+From creating a statement personalized to your group to leading collection efforts on your behalf, Catalyst Billing is your partner for all your billing service needs.
 For more information on what we can do for your business, contact the team at Catalyst Billing today.